Thank you for chairing a session at the 2021 Australian Earth Sciences Convention.

-- At the conclusion of the 1-minute summaries, your session host will “push” you and the presenters on screen for the Q&A component of the session.
+- At the conclusion of the presentation, your session host will “push” you on screen for the the Q&A component of the session with the presenter.

-- During the actual Q&A, you will read the question typed by the delegate to the specified presenter, they will then proceed to answer this verbally to the audience.
-The moderator will continue monitoring any new questions that come through so you can focus on engaging with the presenters.
+- During the actual Q&A, you will read the question typed by the delegate to the presenter, they will then proceed to answer this verbally to the audience.
+The moderator will continue monitoring any new questions that come through so you can focus on engaging with the presenter.

 - You can then tick the question that has been asked and answered, to avoid any confusion and avoid repeating the question.

 There is a clock counting down the time left in the session within the portal, in the top right of your screen.
-It is important to keep an eye on this throughout the Q&A session, so that when the time is winding down you allow enough time to thank your presenters, thank the delegates for their questions, and remind delegates they can connect with the presenters in the meeting hub if they wish, as well as advise them to return to the timeline for the next session.
+It is important to keep an eye on this throughout the Q&A session, so that when the time is winding down you allow enough time to thank your presenter, thank the delegates for their questions, and hand over to Jo Parr who will run and announce the Awards in this session (listed in the convention program).

-It is important you keep to the hour dedicated to your session, so that it does not overlap with the next programmed session.
+It is important you keep to the hour dedicated to your plenary presenter, so that the Awards can then be announced and the session finish on time.
 Please check this carefully in the convention program.